markwragg/markwragg.github.io/_posts/2026-09-22-speed-up-azure-devops-pipelines-with-cache-task.md

       - master
 ```

-- Installs the [PSDepend](https://github.com/PowerShellOrg/PSDepend) PowerShell module, which is a PowerShell dependency handler.
+- It first installs the [PSDepend](https://github.com/PowerShellOrg/PSDepend) PowerShell module, which is a PowerShell dependency handler.
 This takes a simple psd1 file as input, which contains a list of modules that the build pipeline depends on for other tasks, and installs those modules if they aren't already present.
 The modules my build pipeline depends on include:
   - BuildHelpers
   - Pester
   - PlatyPS